Bitrus Gani-Ikilama

-Butrus Gani-Ikilama (25 February 1944 – 20 February 2011) was a Nigerian professor of physiotherapy.
+Bitrus Gani-Ikilama (25 February 1944 – 20 February 2011) was a Nigerian professor of physiotherapy.
 He became visually impaired as a child.
 At the apex of his career, he was made the head of the Physiotherapy Department, Ahmadu Bello University Teaching Hospital, Zaria, Nigeria.

 Early life and career

 Gani-Ikilama was born on 25 February 1944, in Donga, Northern Region (now in Taraba State), Nigeria.
 After contracting measles, he lost his eyesight at the age of five.

 In 1955, young Gani-Ikilama became Nigeria's first blind child to be enrolled at primary school level in the School for Blind Children, Gindiri (now in Plateau State), where he graduated in 1957.
 In 1958, he also became the first blind teenager to be admitted into the Boys' Secondary School, Gindiri.

 Between 1963 and 1967, Gani-Ikilama was a student in the School of Physiotherapy at the Royal National Institute for the Blind, School of Physiotherapy, London, United Kingdom.
 Upon graduating, he returned to Nigeria and became a registered member of the Chartered Society of Physiotherapy.
 He faced challenges with potential employers who doubted his abilities as a blind man.
 However, in 1967, he was employed first at the Lagos University Teaching Hospital, where he began working as a physiotherapist for six years.
 In 1973, he moved to the Ahmadu Bello University Teaching Hospital (ABUTH) as an employee.

 In 1976, Gani-Ikilama played a key role in producing the first tape recording services for the Nigerian blind.
 It became a success story.
 The organisation grew larger as a lot of people flocked in to ask for services.
 Braille production, guidance and counselling, consultancy, and vocational training were added to the services in 1979.
 The organisation got renamed to Hope for the Blind Foundation.

 At ABUTH, he rose to become the chief physiotherapist and head of the department and retired in 2009.